httpwg/http-extensions/draft-ietf-httpbis-unencoded-digest.md

   compute the digest;
 * value is a `Byte Sequence` ({{Section 3.3.5 of STRUCTURED-FIELDS}}), that conveys an encoded version of the byte output produced by the digest calculation.
-The byte sequence may have one or more Parameters ({{Section 3.1.2 of STRUCTURED-FIELDS}}).

-  Note that parameters are ignored in processing today, but leave room for future extensions.
+  Each Dictionary value can have zero or more Parameters ({{Section 3.1.2 of STRUCTURED-FIELDS}}).
+This specification does not define any Parameters but extensions MAY define them.
+Unknown Parameters MUST be ignored.

 For example: